lsst-tstn/tstn-020/index.rst

         git push

 #.
 Test the new configuration on the CSC.
-    If this require in-dome or on-sky testing, make sure the test is properly documented in a technote and/or Jira ticket.
+    If this requires in-dome or on-sky testing, make sure the test is properly documented in a technote and/or Jira ticket.
     To make the configuration available on a running CSC check :ref:`section-on-the-fly-config`.

 #.
 Create pull request(s) (PRs), with evidence that the  configuration is tested, verified and documented.